peppedilillo/hbstools/README.md

 ![bft](assets/bft.png)

 The BFT (Big _FOCuS_ Trigger) is our "flagship" algorithm right now.
-It is a C implementantion of four Poisson-FOCuS algorithm with automatic background estimate by single exponential smoothing.
+It is an optimized C implementation of four Poisson-FOCuS algorithm with automatic background estimate by single exponential smoothing.
 All algorithms work independently of each other, over data from different detectors.
 A trigger pass through only if a commandable number of trigger algorithm (majority vote) are found over threshold at the same time.
-If bad data are passed to one of the algorithms, that algorithm is shut down, but BFT keeps running until the number of corrupted algorithms are less than the voting majority.
+If bad data are passed to one of the algorithms, that algorithm is shut down, but
+BFT keeps running untila trigger is found or the number of corrupted algorithms if greater than the voting majority.

 # Mercury